Live & Work Summer "Midnight Sun" Season & Fall "Aurora" Season In Alaska's Brooks Mountain Range

 About Work Arctic

-Coldfoot Camp --- neighboring the Gates of the Arctic National Park north of the Arctic Circle in the Brooks Mountain Range --- just sixty miles south of the northernmost extent of the tree line --- today, the Central Brooks Range is [and, always has been] one of the most remote and unpeopled wilderness areas left on earth.
+Coldfoot Camp: Neighboring the Gates of the Arctic National Park north of the Arctic Circle in the Brooks Mountain Range, Coldfoot sits just sixty miles south of the northernmost extent of the tree line.
+Today, the Central Brooks Range is--and always has been--one of the most remote and unpeopled wilderness areas left on earth.

-Arctic Base Camp --- located in Fairbanks, the "arctic base" team provides the support services critical to making the everyday operations of our arctic Camps a reality --- and --- Fairbanks, a warm and welcoming city situated on the southern edge of Alaska's arctic wilderness, offers Arctic Base Camp coworkers the perfect launching pad for exploring ALL of Alaska's Arctic.
+Fairbanks, a warm and welcoming city situated on the southern edge of Alaska's Arctic wilderness, offers Arctic Base Camp coworkers the perfect launching pad for exploring ALL of Alaska's Arctic.

 The Employee Experience